Tom's Carnivores

 For now, I’ll recommend some easy-to-grow hybrids and species:

-For UK growers, I highly recommend South West Carnivorous Plants.
-They offer a nice selection of Nepenthes suitable for beginners, including many of the cultivars recommended above.
+For UK growers, I highly recommend Hampshire Carnivorous Plants.
+They offer a nice selection of Nepenthes suitable for beginners, as well as rarer species suitable for experienced growers.

 If you’re in the US, I highly recommend California Carnivores.
 They have a huge variety of Nepenthes in-stock for delivery throughout the United States, from tolerant hybrids suitable for beginners to exclusive releases of rare collectors’ items.